Transcribathon.eu, the crowdsourcing platform for transcription of documents on the Europeana.eu

 The idea behind Transcribathon.eu is to enrich digitised heritage material, and improve the material, allowing the contents to be read, searched and used.
 By enriching and improving the transcribers are competing with each other.

-Further improvement is in the making in the EnrichEuropeana+ a> which started in 2021, and combines human expertise with artificial intelligence to make historical documents from the 19th century accessible.
+Transcribathon.eu was developed from 2018 to 2020 in the EnrichEuropeana project.
+Further improvement was made by the project EnrichEuropeanaPlus, which started in 2021, and combined human expertise with artificial intelligence to make historical documents from the 19th century accessible.

 In 2021, the EnrichEuropeanaPlus project began to update the Transcribathon platform with advanced handwriting recognition technology Transkribus, developed by READ-COOP.
 At the end of 2022, the new platform was launched.
+The project was a Europeana Generic Services Project and was co-funded by the Connecting Europe Facility of the European Union.

 UPDATE 2022